merioye/Nest-Typescript-Starter/src/core/base/db/Note.md

 ## Note: Multiple ORM Support (Demonstration Only)

 This project demonstrates the ease of switching between different Object-Relational Mappers (ORMs) using a template structure.
-Four repositories are included, each configured with a separate ORM.
+Five popular ORM repositories are included, each configured with a separate ORM.

 **Important Note:**